TravorLZH/TravorOS/README.md

 - `kernel`: This folder contains the most important part of the Operating System -- the code of KERNEL which is written in C.

-- `lib`: It contains my own implementation of standard C functions.
-At last, they are archived with a name `libbc.a`.
-It's the fundamental library of this Operating System.
-You need it to build the kernel.
+- `drivers`: It contains a lot of important components of the kernel, the code inside will be statically linked with the `kernel`.

-- `include`: It contains C headers of the libraries.
+- `include`: It contains C headers of the drivers and remainder of `libbc`.
 I organized string operations into [string.h](https://github.com/TravorLZH/TravorOS/blob/master/include/string.h), and the rest in [basic.h](https://github.com/TravorLZH/TravorOS/blob/master/include/basic.h).
 System calls are declared in [api.h](https://github.com/TravorLZH/TravorOS/blob/master/include/api.h).

 This is project contains only one `Makefile`.
 It really makes up challenge to my ability of organizing code.
 At first, I used multiple `Makefile` in each folder, but now I get rid of that.
 I can simplify this project more!